-Applications can only be removed from the housing list under certain circumstances.
+Applications can only be removed (cancelled) from the housing list under certain circumstances.
 These are:

-- · where the applicant has died, or

-- has requested removal from the list, or

-- fails to respond to the review of the housing list e.g. mail returned and no further contact details available.
+- · where the applicant has died, or - has requested removal from the list, or - repeatedly fails to respond to the review of the housing list or other communications relating to the application, and no further contact details are available.
+Staff must attempt to contact applicants in a variety of formats i.e. letters/ emails/ telephone.
+An application will not be closed until at least 28 days have passed since our last contact with the applicant.

-Applications which are cancelled due to a housing list review can be reinstated as at the original application date if the applicant successfully appeals the cancellation within one month.
-Otherwise, a new HOME Argyll application would have to be completed.
+Applications which are cancelled due to a housing list review can be reinstated as at the original application date if the applicant successfully appeals the cancellation within three months.
+If outwith the month period, a new HOME Argyll application would have to be completed, and will be considered based on the applicant's current circumstances.